 She was subsequently awarded a Ph.D. for her research on ‘Social Inclusion in Music Education’ from UCC (2006).
 She was recently involved in developing access programmes – ‘Exploring Education through the Arts’ – for Cork Institute of Technology at the new Cork School of Music (2007-2009).
 This work culminated in the publication of a report ‘Music as Tool for Social Inclusion’ by Cork City Council.

-Evelyn has enjoyed a parallel career in broadcasting for the past 12 years – first on RTE Cork and latterly with RTÉ lyric fm.
-A regular voice of Lyric, she presented the popular ‘Lunchtime Choice’ for several years.
 A personal highlight was in researching and presenting a six-part documentary series ‘Passions and Policies – Music Education in Ireland.’
-In October, 2010, she produced and presented ‘Love Notes’ – a documentary celebrating the 40th anniversary of the National Youth Orchestra of Ireland, commissioned by RTE radio One.
+In October, 2010, she produced and presented ‘Love Notes’ – a documentary celebrating the 40th anniversary of the National Youth Orchestra of Ireland, commissioned by RTÉ radio One.
+One of Evelyn’s recent projects was about John McCormack.
 More recently, she presented a documentary entitled ‘Musical Migrations’, which profiled Irish musicians living and working abroad and a number of interval talks for the Lyric Concert.
+This is a link to Evelyn Grant’s tribute to soprano Cara O’Sullivan on RTÉ lyric fm.